jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

 7. Run a test print
    * You should have COMPLETE coverage on the 1st layer no gaps
    * It's better to over be a little over extruded on the 1st layer then under extruded
- 8. If there we're gaps add a correction of -0.03
+ 8. If there we're gaps add a correction of -0.05 and repeat (For our example -0.40 +

           G28
           G0 Z1 // Check to make sure you're not crashing into the bed